 - Salvage and reuse mangrove peat, to the greatest extent possible; - Ensure that aggregate for fill can be obtained from the licensed reserve in commercial quarries.
-Reduce need to fill by elevating roadway and employing other design options; - Avoid placing staging and stockpile areas and access on peat and on or near freshwater lenses; - Protecting peat and existing ground near freshwater lenses from compaction during construction with the use of low-impact construction vehicles and/or mats; - Recommending portable hydrogen sulphide detectors and personal protection equipment, such as tight safety goggles and gas masks, during peat disturbance when working in poorly ventilated conditions to minimise health impacts from the potential release of hydrogen sulphide; - Assessing the interaction of the wells and the freshwater lenses to prevent inadvertent draining of the lenses into underlying Karst formations through a comprehensive subsurface (i.e., drilling) program to determine the underlying stratigraphy to ensure minimal impacts to resources; - Evaluate protection from regional head changes by requiring careful designing of the roadway in portions of the flow system supporting the lenses; - Designing mitigation measures to maintain good water quality in the discharged water; - Developing best practice pollution prevention techniques to minimise release of contaminants during construction and operation; - Developing construction plans so that any discharges from the site to ground and surface water must meet applicable water quality discharge criteria; - Determining stormwater management options that will avoid or minimise impacts on Lower Valley and North Side freshwater lenses and ensure that hydrological regimes are maintained, and aquifers are recharged like existing conditions; - Designing stormwater systems so they will be effective with rising sea level both from surface and ground water, i.e., pump stations rather than gravity-based systems; and, - Use of elevated structure in highly vulnerable areas.
+Reduce need to fill by elevating roadway and employing other design options; - Avoid placing staging and stockpile areas and access on peat and on or near freshwater lenses: - Protecting peat and existing ground near freshwater lenses from compaction during construction with the use of low-impact construction vehicles and/or mats; - Assessing the interaction of the wells and the freshwater lenses to prevent inadvertent draining of the lenses into underlying Karst formations through a comprehensive subsurface (i.e., drilling) program to determine the underlying stratigraphy to ensure there will be no negative, secondary impacts to resources; - Evaluate protection from regional head changes by requiring careful designing of the roadway in portions of the flow system supporting the lenses; - Designing mitigation measures to maintain good water quality in the discharged water; - Evaluate the potential for off-site mitigation; - Developing best practice pollution prevention techniques to minimise release of contaminants during construction and operation; - Developing construction plans so that any discharges from the site to ground and surface water must meet applicable water quality discharge criteria; - Determining stormwater management options that will avoid or minimise impacts on Lower Valley and North Side freshwater lenses and ensure that hydrological regimes are maintained, and aquifers are recharged like existing conditions; - Designing stormwater systems so they will be effective with rising sea level both from surface and ground water, i.e., pump stations rather than gravity-based systems; and, - Use of elevated structure in highly vulnerable areas.